teuben/dc2019/scripts4paper/README.md

 ## Methods teams

-Each method team should provide the way how the data teams should
+Each method team should provide the way how the data teams should be calling that method:

-   * feather
+   * feather -
    * tp2vis - experimenting with CASA 6
    * sdint - upcoming in CASA 5.7
-   * faridani (?)
+   * faridani (?) - is also in QAC
-   * hybrid (?)
+   * hybrid (?) - not really easily available

 ## Data teams

-The data will be prepared in a form ready for the different methods.
+The data will be prepared in a form ready for the different methods API's:

    * M100 (line)
    * Lupus (line)